-- Bumblebee from the live action Transformers film had a damaged voice box and could only communicate via his car radio.
-This turned him into a bit of a Deadpan Snarker.
+- Bumblebee from the live action Transformers film has a damaged voice box and can only communicate via his car radio.
+This turns him into a bit of a Deadpan Snarker.
 (And one of the soundbites he plays is the alien from Explorers.)
 His voice was repaired by the end of the first film, but in the sequels he went back to speaking in soundbites (with an explanation that he either just took another hit to the voicebox or he's playing it up).

 - Weebo in Flubber uses clips from old Disney films incorporated into her regular speech.

 - LV from the British film Little Voice has an incredible talent for mimicking different singers' voices.
 Towards the end of the movie during a particularly traumatic event, she seems to get "stuck" and only speaks in quotes from different songs and movies.
 Once everything gets resolved, she's back to normal.